nottohave/Sun-path/README.md

 ### Further development
 - Add check row and column for 5.
 - Making mobile and tablet friendly.
+- Add animation, and perhaps sounds.
-- Add sources to icon images to credit artists.
+- Add sources of icon images in README to credit artists.
+- Upon refresh or first load, no titles should be cleared.